 A recollection day as a spiritual rest day after a full week and also as an orientation fur the further activities.
 Therefore was chosen for a diptych, and this at the hand of the two most recent Church documents.

 In the morning Bishop Enrico dal Covolo, rector magnificus emeritus of the Pontifical Lateran University, spoke about the apostolic exhortation Gaudete et exsultate of Pope Francis about the call of holiness in the actual world.
 Out of his background being a specialist in the study of the Church Fathers Mgr. dal Covolo gave some inspiring texts of Origen and Bernard of Clairvaux who both put the accent on the fact that holiness all has to do with the grace of God and the love of God.
-It is up to us to open ourselves for God’s love and grave.
+It is up to us to open ourselves for God’s love and grace.
 The exposé was ended with some questioning out of the group.

 The session in the afternoon was dedicated to the document of the Congregation for Institutes of Consecrated Life about “economy at the service of the charism and mission”.
 At the first sight it can seem singular to discuss this theme during a recollection day.
 But it was clearly the intention to give our spiritual compassion also a very concrete content and to translate it in the way we deal with the temporal goods at the service of the charism and the mission of the congregation.